As an Amazon Associate I earn from qualifying purchases.

 Mountain biking is the type of riding that is most enjoyable for me when I’m at a better fitness level.
 Since mountain bikes are typically meant for rough offroad terrain, it is a more physically demanding style of riding than a hybrid or cruiser.
 If you get tired on a hybrid you can simply slow down.
 But there really isn’t that option on a mountain bike since you have to make it to the top of the hill!

 However, because of their physically demanding nature, mountain bikes for heavy women are an excellent option for getting in good physical condition.
 But because they typically take more abuse than a road bike, mountain bikes for women over 300 lbs are hard to find.
 We have, however, found the best option!
 If you are well beyond the weight limit of this bike, you are probably better off choosing another riding style until you lose some weight.

 - Suspension.
 Mountain bikes run the full gamut when it comes to suspension options.
 There is every option available from no suspension, front suspension only, and full suspension.
 This is for obvious reasons, as offroad situations are rarely smooth, but most people find suspension makes all of their riding more enjoyable.

 - Offroad tires.
 Mountain bikes for big guys and gals typically come with knobbly offroad tires that provide good traction.
-A lot of people actually take mountain bikes and replace these tires with hybrid or street style tires to get the best of all worlds: a light bike with suspension and easy-rolling tires.
+A lot of people actually take mountain bikes and replace these tires with hybrid or street-style tires to get the best of all worlds: a light bike with suspension and easy-rolling tires.

 - Gears…. a lot of them.
 When you’re riding offroad, you need all the gears you can get.
-Having more gear options make it easy to pedal slowly up steep hills and pedal more easily when you’re cruising on a flat or downhill section.
+Having more gear options makes it easy to pedal slowly up steep hills and pedal more easily when you’re cruising on a flat or downhill section.

-The Best Mountain Bike For Women over 300 lbs
+The Best Mountain Bike For Women Over 300 lbs

 - Multiple sizes make this a great option for both short and tall riders